9.4. Class Development

 Encapsulation

-Encapsulation is a programming technique for building data objects that bundle or encapsulate data with the functions that operate on that data, restricting and controlling access to the data.
+Encapsulation is a programming technique for building data objects that bundle or encapsulate data with the functions that operate on it, restricting and controlling access to the data.
 In this sense, "Encapsulation" and "object" are synonymous.
 Objects also help control complexity by specifying an intermediate variable scope.
 It is a good programming technique to restrict a variable to the narrowest or tightest possible scope.
-Restricting a variable's scope reduces namespace exhaustion (running out of good variable names that have meaning in the problem's context) and inter-functional coupling.
+Restricting a variable's scope reduces namespace exhaustion (running out of meaningful variable names in the problem's context) and inter-functional coupling.
 Coupling occurs when two or more functions share data.
-Sometimes, the sharing doesn't cause problems, but other times, one function may alter the data, inadvertently harming the other function(s) that share the data.
+Sometimes sharing doesn't cause problems, but at other times, one function may alter the data, inadvertently harming the other function(s) that share it.
 However, there are times when functions must share data, implying that local scope is too narrow, but defining the data in global scope invites other functions to access it.
 We can't limit access to global data through a stable, public interface.
-So, the number of unintentional collisions, where one function changes the data in a harmful way to another, increases with the program's size.
+So, the number of unintentional collisions, in which one function changes the data in a harmful way for another, increases with the program's size.